microsoft/api-guidelines/azure/Guidelines.md

 For Azure PaaS services like SQL Azure, Azure Storage, Caching, etc., the unit of multi-tenancy is the Azure subscription id, which is a GUID.
 This ensures consistent access using the same URL pattern, and identifier, across all these services.

-When services produce URLs in response headers or bodies, they **MUST** use a consistent form – either always a GUID for tenant identifier or always a single verified domain - regardless of the URL used to reach the resource
+When services produce URLs in response headers or bodies, they **MUST** use a consistent form – either always a GUID for tenant identifier or always a single verified domain - regardless of the URL used to reach the resource.

 ### Direct endpoint URLs